HilltopMeditator/cs1010e_t05_2526/w06 recursion/recursion_writeups.md

 ---
 # W06 - Recursion Question solutions

+* TOC
+{:toc}

 ## Tribonacci

 Straightforward and simple:\
-Practical tip: clarify with the examiner about what constitutes a Base Case when the question phrasing is unclear.
+(Practical tip: clarify with the examiner about what constitutes a Base Case when the question phrasing is unclear.)

 ```python
 def tribonacci(n):